-A crowdsourced poem is created entirely from words submitted by the public on a particular topic or theme, through social networks like Twitter and Facebook, by email and in person.
-This can happen in one day or over a number of weeks.
-Once all the lines and words have been collated, I then cut up and combine these words into a new, coherent and crowdsourced poem.
+A crowdsourced poem is created entirely from words submitted by the public on a particular topic or theme.
+This is done through social networks like Twitter and Facebook, and by email.
+It can also happen in person at events!
+This process can happen in one day or over a number of weeks.
+Once all the lines and words have been collected, I then cut up and combine these words into a new, coherent, and crowdsourced poem.
 Here’s one created during National Poetry Day!

 Why crowdsource a poem?

 A crowdsourced poem is a brilliant way to involve people in poetry and create innovative work.
-It’s easy to respond to, requiring the submission of just a few words on a topic, and participants get to see their words in a new poem created by the public.
+It’s easy to respond to, requiring the submission of just a few words on a topic, and participants get to see their words put into a new community poem.

-Crowdsourced poetry can also raise awareness of an event, project, campaign or activity, so can serve as something of a markting tool for an organisation.
+Crowdsourced poetry can be used to raise awareness of an event, project, campaign or activity, so can serve as something of an interesting and engaging marketing tool.
 Here are some quotes from people who have taken part in previously crowdsourced poems:

 An exciting way of making people feel included in the creative process.